rseal2/Gig-Scheduler/homework8-gigscheduler-rseal2/README.md

 ### Database Requirements

-You've chatted a lot with your team, and these are the requirements for the database that you have agreed upon:

-1. We're going to call our concerts "Gigs" because that term sounds WAY cooler than "Koncert".
-(Disclaimer: the team didn't decide this.
-You did because the whole "Koncert" thing is ridiculous.)
+1. We're going to call our concerts "Gigs."
 2. Gigs have:
     -   a name (less than or equal to 100 chars),
     -   a start date/time,